ju5tu5/svelte-static-deploy/README.md

 $ git push
 ```

+## Implementing Continuous Integration

-The manual shows an excellent example of a GitHub Action.
+The manual shows an excellent example implementing CI using a GitHub Action.
 Go to GitHub pages and choose GitHub Actions (yes it’s a beta feature) as a Build and deployment source and choose the `create your own` link.
 Copy and paste the code from the docs (i conveniently copied it below so you don’t have to open a new link) and commit the file using the name suggested by the docs: `deploy.yml`.

 ```yml
 name: Deploy to GitHub Pages